sanjanasingh15/green-planet-network/README.md

 ## Website Link

-The website is also hosted on Github Pages.
+The website is also hosted using Github Pages.
 It can be viewed [here](https://sanjanasingh15.github.io/green-planet-network/).